Tsai Ming-liang: Honours

 Tsai's honours include a Golden Lion (best picture) for Vive L'Amour at the 51st Venice International Film Festival; the Silver Bear – Special Jury Prize for The River at the 47th Berlin International Film Festival; the FIPRESCI award for The Hole at the 1998 Cannes Film Festival; and the Alfred Bauer Prize and Silver Bear for Outstanding Artistic Achievement for The Wayward Cloud at the 55th Berlin International Film Festival; the Grand Jury Prize at the 70th Venice International Film Festival for Stray Dogs.
 In 1995, he was a member of the jury at the 45th Berlin International Film Festival.

 In 2003, The Guardian voted Tsai No. 18 of the 40 best directors in the world.
 In 2014, he was named an officer of the Order of Arts and Letters by the government of France.

 Personal life

-Tsai is gay and has incorporated queer themes into his films.
-Since 2021, he has lived in the mountains near Taipei, where he renovates and lives in abandoned apartments.
-He shares his living spaces with his long-term collaborator, Lee Kang-sheng, in a platonic relationship.
+Tsai is openly gay and has incorporated queer themes into his films.
+Since 2021, he has lived in the mountainous Xindian District of New Taipei City, where he partially renovated an abandoned apartment complex constructed in 1973 under the guidance of Jiang Changwen, a then-prominent Taiwanese actor and media personality.
+Much of the complex remains in disrepair.
+Tsai shares his living spaces with his long-term collaborator, Lee Kang-sheng, in a platonic relationship.
+They occupy only a small part of the development and are the last remaining residents on that road.
+Tsai's 2017 film The Deserted was largely shot at his residence.

+Tsai is an avid painter, having taking up the hobby during the COVID-19 pandemic.